-Studies of the expenditure channel have mainly focused on the effects of trade on inequality, both using microdata and exploiting major reforms in individual countries (Atkin et al., 2018; Faber, 2014; Porto, 2008), and leveraging theoretical frameworks to measure inequalities in gains from trade between consumers as in Fajgelbaum and Khandelwal (2016) and Borusyak and Jaravel (2021).
+Studies of the expenditures channel have largely focused on the effects of trade on inequality, both using microdata and by exploiting major reforms in individual countries (Atkin et al., 2018; Faber, 2014; Porto, 2008), and leveraging theoretical frameworks to measure inequalities in gains from trade across consumers as in Fajgelbaum and Khandelwal (2016) and Borusyak and Jaravel (2019).
 Costinot and Rodríguez-Clare (2014) summarize the literature that quantifies aggregate welfare gains from trade.
 Our paper leverages the theoretical framework of Fajgelbaum and Khandelwal (2016), links consumption baskets to individual voters, and measures the perceived gains in earnings that voters expect after a pro-trade policy change.
 We can also compare the salience of the expenditures and earnings channels from the perspectives of both individuals and households.

 The rest of the paper is organized as follows.
-Sections 3.1 and 3.2 provide an overview of the setting, including details about the FTA and voting in Costa Rica.
-Section 3.3 presents details on the data used in our analysis.
-Sections 4 and 5 are devoted to analyzing economic factors, and develop, respectively, the study of the income and expenditures channel.
+Section 3.1 provides an overview of the setting, including details about the FTA and voting in Costa Rica.
+Section 3.3 presents details about the data used in our analysis.
+Section 4 and Section 5 are devoted to analyzing economic factors, and develop, respectively, the study of the income and expenditures channel.
 Section 6 explores the role of non-economic factors, and provides a broad comparison between their relevance and that of economic fundamentals, and Section 7 concludes.